 - WA states “to tow heavy loads some vehicles may need strengthening, and/or special transmission and suspension options.
 A load distributing device may also be required.”

 The terms ‘can’, and ‘may’ mean that the use of such devices is not required.
-The Australian RV Handbook (to be published in late 2018) will explain the risks involved in their use.
+The Australian RV Handbook (to be published in 2019) will explain the risks involved in their use.

 All states and territories have rules which state that the tow vehicle number plate must not be obscured by towing equipment (such as tow bars or tow balls) when not towing.